-Department of Linguistics graduate programs emphasize theory and research.
+Graduate programs in the Department of Linguistics emphasize theory and research.
 Students interested in non-university careers also may take courses in applied linguistics and other fields in connection with doctoral work.

-Iowa's linguistics department has particular strengths in phonology, syntax, and second language acquisition (SLA).
+Iowa's Department of Linguistics has particular strengths in phonology, syntax, and second language acquisition (SLA).

 The phonology curriculum emphasizes current theoretical perspectives, including optimality theory, and the collection, description, and interpretation of novel phonological and phonetic data.
 Courses feature extensive work in data analysis and problem solving, focusing on construction and evaluation of phonological theories, particularly in light of new empirical data.

-The curriculum in second language acquisition includes courses that provide an overview and analysis of current SLA research conducted within the generative framework, with emphasis on explaining the linguistic competence of second language learners in terms of universal grammar (UG), the innate language acquisition device.
-Work focuses on experimental research investigating the influence of the first language, theories of UG access, and related topics.
+The curriculum in second language acquisition includes courses that provide an overview and analysis of current SLA research.
+Work focuses on experimental research investigating the influence of the first language, environmental and contextual factors, and related topics.

 The Doctor of Philosophy program in linguistics requires a minimum of 72 s.h. of graduate credit, or 73 s.h. for graduates of the M.A. nonthesis program.
 The highly selective program provides students with a strong foundation in theoretical linguistics and helps them develop the skills they will need to explore the close relationship between linguistics and related disciplines.